 - Do not litter – Either carry your trash or leave it at the aid stations.
 We are operating under permits from the City of Duluth and the State of Minnesota and litter could threaten the acquisition of permits in the future.
 Littering along the trail will be cause for disqualification.

-- Cut-off times – Cut-off times will be strictly enforced at the turn-around and at each aid station thereafter by the aid station captain.
-Their decisions are final, no exceptions.
+- Cut-off times – Cut-off times will be strictly enforced at the turn-around and at each aid station thereafter.
+Decisions are final, no exceptions.
 Please refer to the aid station chart for cut-off times.
 Sweeps will be taking down the course behind the last official runner.
 Anyone refusing to vacate the course will be disqualified!

 - If you get lost or injured – If you get lost or injured, stay on the trail and wait.
 Inform another runner that you are injured and ask that they notify race officials at the next aid station or checkpoint.